 What is a local education agency?

 What is a Local Education Agency (LEA)?
 Pennsylvania’s public school system is made up of 500 school districts ("SD"), 29 intermediate units ("IU"), nearly 180 charter and cyber charter schools ("CS") and 84 career and technical education centers ("CTC").
 These entities are referred to, for state and federal purposes, as local education agencies—or "LEAs".
+An LEA's powers and duties are established and governed by the Public School Code.

 * Click on the image links below to view our first in a series of data maps.
 Each of our maps will illustrate data relevant to the topic of the day for each school district.
 You can find the map legend at the top left of your screen after opening the map.
 Hover over any school district with your mouse to open a pop-up label providing information associated with that school district.
 In most maps, you can filter school districts by locale type (urban, suburban, town, or rural), by intermediate unit, and occasionally by other factors as well.